labgem/microscope-user-doc/docs/content/compgenomics/integrons.rst

-How to explore the Integron clusters?
+How to explore Integron clusters?
 --------------------------------------------------------

 The IntegronFinder cluster visualization window can be accessed by clicking on any cluster number in the Integron Id field.
 This window allows you to access to a detailled description of the integron structure.